Tourism in Ladakh: Leh

 The Doda river to Zanskar river.

-Leh is capital of Ladakh.
+Leh is the capital of Ladakh.
 It has numerous tourist places including ancient palaces, monasteries, museums, war memorials and ecotourism.
 Just ahead of Leh Palace, the palace is the Chamba Temple, a shrine that has a large statue of Maitreya Buddha.
 In the bazaar, is the Jama Masjid painted green and white.
 Sankar Monastery welcomes a maximum of twenty monks at a time.

 Tourist roads

 Ladakh is a popular destination for motorcyclists.